Reduced Density Matrix Functional Theory And A Reduced Formulation Of Density Functional Theory: Density Functional Theory

 \begin{proof} Firstly, let us check that $\|\cdot\|_{\Xi}$ is a norm.
 If $\lambda\in \R$, then it follows from linearity of $D$ and $\|\lambda\gamma\|_X=|\lambda|\|\gamma\|_X$ that $\|\lambda\rho\|_\Xi=|\lambda|\|\rho\|_\Xi.$ If $\|\rho\|_\Xi=0$, there exists a sequence $\{\gamma_n\}_{n\in\N}$ such that $D\gamma_n=\rho$ and $\|\gamma_n\|_X\to 0$.
 In particular, by point (1) of Theorem \ref{Theorem: Diagonal map} and equation \eqref{Equation: Xi norm inequality}, we have $\|\rho\|_1 =\|D(\gamma_n)\|_1\leq \|\gamma_n\|_1\leq \|\gamma_n\|_X\to 0$, and hence $\rho=0$.
 Next, we check that the triangle inequality holds.
 Let $\rho,\rho'\in \Xi$.
 Then, we have

 where the first inequality comes from the fact that the infimum is taken over a smaller set, and the second inequality comes from the triangle inequality of the $X$-norm.
 It remains to show that $\Xi$ is complete.
-Since $D$ is surjective, the first isomorphism theorem says that
+Since $D$ is surjective onto its image, the first isomorphism theorem says that

 is an isomorphism of vector spaces.
-Furthermore, since $D$ is bounded, $\ker D$ is closed, which makes $X/\ker D$ a Banach space when equipped with the quotient norm \cite[Theorem 1.41]{Rudin1991}
+Furthermore, since $D$ is bounded, $\ker D$ is closed, which makes $X/{\ker D}$ a Banach space when equipped with the quotient norm \cite[Theorem 1.41]{Rudin1991}

-It is clear that the isomorphism between $X/\ker D$ and $\Xi$ is an isometry:
+It is clear that the isomorphism between $X/{\ker D}$ and $\Xi$ is an isometry:

-Hence, $\Xi$ is isometrically isomorphic to the Banach space $X/\ker D$. \end{proof} Denote by $\Xi^+$ the set of positive functions in $\Xi$.
-If $\rho$ is positive, we can restrict infimum in \eqref{Equation: Xi norm definiton} to only positive $\gamma$: \begin{lemma} $D$ maps $X^+$ surjectively onto $\Xi^+$.
-Furthermore, if $\rho\in \Xi^+$, then
+Hence, $\Xi$ is isometrically isomorphic to the Banach space $X/{\ker D}$. \end{proof} Denote by $\Xi^+$ the set of positive functions in $\Xi$.